WentUrc/.github/profile/README.md

 ## Welcome!

+ WentUrc is a grand narrative, but its descriptions will be fragmented.

  What do you hope WentUrc to be—an idea, a person, an organization, a world, or something else?

  Hmph, since you're asking, I won't just explain it so easily!
 WentUrc, of course, is a profound concept.
 It could be a philosophical system, maybe a set of values that guides an entire society, or perhaps even an organization far more complex than you can imagine.